x-radio/QuickPID/README.md

 # QuickPID   [![arduino-library-badge](https://www.ardu-badge.com/badge/QuickPID.svg?)](https://www.ardu-badge.com/QuickPID)

-QuickPID is a fast fixed/floating point implementation of the Arduino PID library with built-in [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) class as a dynamic object to reduce memory if not used.
+QuickPID is a fast fixed/floating point implementation of the Arduino PID library with built-in [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) class as a dynamic object  to reduce memory if not used, thanks to contributions by [gnalbandian (Gonzalo)](https://github.com/gnalbandian).
 This controller can automatically determine and set parameters `Kp, Ki, Kd`.
 Additionally the Ultimate Gain `Ku`, Ultimate Period `Tu`, Dead Time `td` and determine how easy the process is to control.
 There are 10 tuning rules available to choose from.
 Also available is a POn setting that controls the mix of Proportional on Error to Proportional on Measurement.

 ### About